 Domestic Politics and Human Rights

-Though the arrest and detention of political opponents, activists and journalists had decreased prior to last year’s protests, restrictions on dissent remained high, according to human rights groups.
+Though the arrest and detention of political opponents, activists and journalists had decreased prior to the July 2021 protests, restrictions on dissent remained high, according to human rights groups.
 As that would indicate, there is very little room for political activity outside of the ruling Communist Party.
-Within the party, though, some reformers have pushed for a more liberal agenda, including advances on rights for women and the LGBT community.
+Within the party, though, some reformers have pushed for a more liberal agenda, including advances on rights for women and the LGBTQ community.